 Rejection of the Nicene Trinity

-Historical context: This rejection marked Socinians, Transylvanian Unitarians, and other modern antitrinitarian currents.
+Historical context: This rejection marked Socinians, Transylvanian unitarians, and other modern antitrinitarian currents.

 Supportive